evgenyneu/asp3231_project/setup.md

 pip install -r requirements.txt
 ```

+Now you are ready to run the code.

 ### Cleaning up

 When you finished running the code, stop Jupyter with <Ctrl-C> and remove the Conda environment: